keinsell/neuroneek/README.md

 psychoactive substances.
 By recording and analyzing ingestion, it helps users better understand the long-term effects of these compounds on their physical and mental health.

+### Motivation

+As pretty irresponsible autist I do not count times when I was literally forgetting to take a meds, skipped days, took twice, took too late and so on.

 ## Getting Started

 ### Installation